Axelian97/TUSUR/README.md

-# The guy developed a hat, and it just
+# The guy developed a hat, and it as just